it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-methods-Find-the-Square-Root-of-positive-Numbers/README.md

 ### ECMAScript 6 (ES6+).
 The JavaScript Array Object.
 The Arrays of methods.
 Destructuring assignment
 ***

-### Finding the Square Root of positive Numbers of the Array
+### Finding the Square Root of the Array positive Numbers

 **Task description:**